-- It needs ongoing or long-term monitoring through consultations, examinations, check-ups and/or tests.
+- There will be ongoing or long-term monitoring through consultations, examinations, check-ups and/or tests.

 - It needs ongoing or long-term control or relief of symptoms.

-- It requires your rehabilitation or for you to be specially trained to cope with it.
+- You need rehabilitation you will need to be specially trained to cope with it.

 - It continues indefinitely.

-- It comes back or is likely to come back.
+- The probability is that it will come back or is likely to come back.

-Cancer is not classed as a chronic condition and all providers stipulate their full cancer cover separately within their policy literature.
+Cancer is not classed as a chronic condition.
+All providers stipulate their full cancer cover separately within their policy literature.

-By taking out private medical insurance it allows people more choices in hospitals, specialists and consultants.
-It enables people to arrange for treatment at a time convenient to them and is often much quicker than waiting for treatment on the NHS.
+Taking out PMI policies allows people more choice in hospitals, specialists and consultants.
+It enables people to arrange for treatment at a time convenient to them.
+Private treatment is usually accessed much quicker than waiting for treatment on the NHS.

-Private Medical Insurance pays for in-patient, day-patient and out-patient treatment which must be referred by a GP in the first instance.
+Private Medical Insurance pays for in-patient, day-patient and out-patient treatment.
+All treatments need to be referred by a GP (NHS or private).

-On most policies you have cover enhancement options such as adding dental or optical cover to the core product or increasing the cover for psychiatric treatment.
+On most policies you have cover enhancement options such as adding dental or optical cover to the core product.
+You can add cover for mental health treatment.